AnastasiiaPyzhevska/rsschool-cv/cv.md

 * SoloLearn online course - HTML, CSS, SQL.

 #### Experience
-*The Link to GitLab repository from the educational projects:* https://gitlab.com/AnastasiiaPyzhevska
+*The Link to GitLab with repository from the educational projects:* https://gitlab.com/AnastasiiaPyzhevska/sw *The Link to GitHub with repository from the educational projects:* https://github.com/AnastasiiaPyzhevska

 #### Сode
 *Guessing Game*